Know your rights about Student Protests & Political Speech

-NO. The education code spells out what types of acts a school district can suspend a student for committing, and missing class is not on the list.[i]
-The law specifically says that “[i]t is the intent of the Legislature that alternatives to suspension or expulsion be imposed against a pupil who is truant, tardy, or otherwise absent from school activities.”[ii]
-The law is also clear that, except with certain serious offenses (which do not include unexcused absences), schools may only suspend students when they have tried other ways to correct the misbehavior such as restorative justice or other forms of discipline.[iii]
+No. The education code spells out what types of acts a school district can suspend a student for committing, and missing class is not on the list1.
+The law specifically says that “[i]t is the intent of the Legislature that alternatives to suspension or expulsion be imposed against a pupil who is truant, tardy, or otherwise absent from school activities.”2 The law is also clear that, except with certain serious offenses (which do not include unexcused absences), schools may only suspend students when they have tried other ways to correct the misbehavior such as restorative justice or other forms of discipline3.

 What does it mean to be “truant”?

 A student is considered truant only if they are “absent from school without a valid excuse three full days in one school year or tardy or absent for more than a 30-minute period during the schoolday without a valid excuse on three occasions in one school year, or any combination thereof.”4 In other words, if this is your first or second unexcused absence or tardy violation in this school year, you cannot be reported as truant.

 If you really are truant (see above), your school may react differently depending on how many times you have been truant5 After any truancy, you may be required to attend makeup classes on a weekend.
 In addition, after the first offense, you and/or your parents or guardians may be called to attend a meeting with a school counselor and develop a plan to improve your attendance.
 After a second offense, a written warning may be put in your school file and given to the police and you may have to attend an afterschool or weekend study program.
 If you are truant a third time, you can be classified as a “habitual truant” and be required to attend a mediation program designed to help address the issues causing the truancy.
 After a fourth time, you can be made a “ward” of the court and be required to do community service, attend a court-ordered truancy program, give up your driving privileges, and you or your parents may be fined up to $50.